shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 *What’ll it be?*

-“Ok, I’ll let you know *some* of the things I find.”
+“Ok, fine.
+I’ll let you know *some* of the things I find.”

 *Deal.*